 prepare, menu:<menu_name> Filters the array of menu sections before they're displayed.
 Each section is a string key mapping to an area of menu items.
 This is a good hook to sort, add, remove, and modify menu items.
-Triggered by elgq_view_menu() and elgq()->menus->prepareMenu().
+Triggered by elgg_view_menu() and elgg()->menus->prepareMenu().